JackLawhorn/Heavens-Above-Gardens-Below/Posts/Extracted/Rookish clans.md

 ### Bird-hamir

-Mimicking in color the plumage of one's [[Discoveries in the Known World#noble beasts|noble beast]] companions, these vestments are colorful and deep ingrained in the visual language of [[Omphalos, the City of Gardens]].
+Mimicking in color the plumage of one's [[Noble beasts|noble beast]] companions, these vestments are colorful and deep ingrained in the visual language of [[Omphalos, the City of Gardens]].
 These, along with their [[#visages]], serve as identifying features, from which a layman can ascertain one's Rookish clan and fellow Rooks may even recognize one individual from another.

 ### Visages